mulesoft/api-console/README.md

 We are working very hard to deliver first in class solutions for API documentation.
 MuleSoft's AMF allows to parse any* API document and produces common data model.
 API console consumes this model instead of RAML JS parser's.

-\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 1.0 and OAS 2.0.
+\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0.
 It can be extended by defining new vocabulary to support other API spec formats.

-### Native support for web components

-API console now support final version of web components specification.
-This mean no more polyfills and less source code to be downloaded.

 ### Redesign